vadimv/server-components/README.md

         )
 ```

-### Evaluating JavaScript code on the client-side
+### Evaluating JS code on the client-side

-To invoke arbitrary JavaScript in the browser use the ``ctx.evalJs()`` method of an event's context object.
+To invoke arbitrary EcmaScript code in the browser use the ``ctx.evalJs()`` method of an event's context object.
 ``ctx.evalJs()`` returns the evaluation result as an object of  ``CompletableFuture<JsonDataType>``.

 ```java